 Another hearty dish but this time for meat lovers.
 Try to imagine a mix of all types of meat: pork, ribs, sausage, smoked bacon together with cabbage and potatoes.
 You will get a pretty good idea of the dish!
 Recommended when you are really hungry and when in Bern!

 Basler Leckerli, a sweat traditional Swiss food treat

 Originated in Basel (that’s why “Basler”), Basler Leckerli is a gingerbread cookie made of honey, cinnamon, nuts like almonds and hazelnuts.
 “Lecker” means “tasty” and you can get our word for it – you will not regret trying one of these sweet and spicy treats.
 You can taste them all year round in many pastry shops of Basel but during Christmas they become one of the key ingredients to the Christmas spirit.

 Nusstorte means a “cake made of nuts” and Bűndner refers to its origin from the canton of Graubünden.
 All the pastry shops in the region serve this tasty dessert made of crust pastry, walnuts, cream and sugar.
 And each of those pastry shops has a twist or two to invent their own recipe.

 M.D.
 Bircher-Benner invented Birchermüesli not more than 100 years ago.
 Yet, today we love it and have it regularly for breakfast.
 The recipe is simple but so healthy: oatmeal, condensed milk, grated apples and nuts.
 Important: you need to soak oats in water overnight (at least 12 hours) before mixing them with other ingredients.
-Armed with this list of 10 typical Swiss food dishes to try in Switzerland we hope you’ll keep the best gastronomy memories from the places you’ll visit in our beautiful country.
-And…. let us know in comments which of these dishes you loved the most.
+Armed with this list of 10 traditional Swiss food dishes to try in Switzerland we hope you’ll keep the best gastronomy memories from the places you’ll visit in our beautiful country.
+And…. let us know which of these dishes you loved the most.